Rinekochan/NWGen/README.md

 - Why can't I just write markdown for the website?
 <hr></hr>

-**Fear not!!** NWGen is a static website generator from markdown, all you need to do is some .md files and then it will automatically generate html files for you!
+NWGen is a static website generator from markdown, all you need to do is some .md files and then it will automatically generate html files for you!

 ## How to run this project
 1. Clone this project